Congressional Issues 2012

 Undergirding American capitalism and American prosperity are "family

 values" which are antithetical to Enlightenment thinking.
-America's Founding Fathers drew from the Bible and Christianity far more than they drew from
+America's Founding Fathers drew from the Bible and Christianity far more than they drew from Rome.
+Clinton

-the decline of the republic Americans could learn the fate of free states that
+The Roman example worked both ways: From the decline of the republic Americans could learn the fate of free states that

 succumb to luxury.